syamsathyan/Thoughts-Of-Things/README.md

 12. **StreamHelper** - IO Stream helper methods.
 13. **SystemCommandExecutor** - Command executor with process support, interrupt handling, streaming io etc
 14. **FixedFastSet** - Set implementation with no growth / resize factors, you initialize a size and it stays, can be reset and reused, offers blazing speeds since hash is not used for object storage and retrieval, see below speed tests comparing with HashSet
-15. **FixedFastList** - List implementation with no growth / resize factors, you initialize a size and it stays, can be reset and reused, offers blazing speeds since hash is not used for object storage and retrieval, see below speed tests comparing with ArrayList
+15. **FastFixedList** - List implementation with no growth / resize factors, you initialize a size and it stays, can be reset and reused, offers blazing speeds since hash is not used for object storage and retrieval, see below speed tests comparing with ArrayList

 Tests
 =====